rizinorg/book/src/analysis/syscalls.md

 # Syscalls

 Rizin allows manual search for assembly code looking like a syscall operation.
-For example on ARM platform usually they are represented by the `svc` instruction, on the others can be a different instructions, e.g. `syscall` on x86 PC.
+For example on the ARM platform, usually, these are represented by the `svc` instruction, on the others, these can be different instructions, e.g. `syscall` on x86 PC.
 ```
 [0x0001ece0]> /ad/ svc
 ...